Ritzn95/Facial-Recognition-for-raspberry-Pi/README.md

-# Student Attenddence Using Facial recognition
+# Student Attendence Using Facial recognition